Tundra Biome Facts

 Tundra Biome Characteristics

 The temperatures are very low in the tundra biome.
-In the winter time they can be as low as -70 degrees.
-In the summer it is rarely about 40 degrees.
-It is usually very dark in the winter months.
+In the winter time they can be as low as -58 degrees F. In the summer it is rarely above 54 degrees F. It is usually very dark in the winter months.
 Even the summer doesn’t offer much sunlight as it is often cloudy during those 6 to 8 weeks.
 There isn’t much rainfall in such areas, less than 30 inches annually.
 The majority of the moisture though comes from the ice and the snow pack.
 Approximately ¾ of the tundra biome is permafrost.

 Due to the balance of animals and plants not being equal in the tundra biome, it is one of the few places on Earth known as a carbon dioxide sink.
 This means more carbon dioxide is taken in than in released back out.
 It is believed that this has contributed to the growing global warming concerns for the tundra biome.